Smooth Sailing Through Menopause: Home Remedies

 Here are some at-home steps women can take to make their journey through menopause smooth-sailing and positive.

 • Eat a Healthy Diet: Proper nutrition will keep your body functioning optimally, help prevent weight gain, and give you a sense of mastery and control.
 Make sure your diet includes enough vitamin D, limit your fat intake, and eat lots of whole grains, fruits, and vegetables.
+To prevent worsening symptoms, having a well balanced diet is strongly advised.
+A food diary may help you to introduce the foods your body needs, while helping you to avoid the bad foods.

 • Sleep Well: A good night's sleep can do wonders for you physically and emotionally while you are going through menopause.
 If you have trouble sleeping through the night, avoiding caffeine and be sure to exercise regularly each day.
 If you suffer from nighttime hot flashes, learning how to manage hot flashes will help you sleep better.